ppy/osu-wiki/wiki/Gameplay/Game_modifier/Grow/en.md

 *For the full list of all [lazer](/wiki/Client/Release_stream/Lazer) mods, see: [Game modifier (lazer)](/wiki/Gameplay/Game_modifier_(lazer))*

 <!-- TODO description and settings -->

+## Score multiplier

+Score multiplier depends on other factors such as mod combinations or mod settings.

 [osu!]: /wiki/shared/mode/osu.png "osu!"